 Day 2

-In the morning, feed your starter at a 1:1:1 ratio by keeping 50 grams in a clean jar and discarding the rest, adding 50 grams of flour and 50 grams of water and mixing.
-Cover the jar with a lid and keep it in a warm place between 75-85°F.
+In the morning, feed your starter at a 1:1:1 ratio by keeping 10 grams in a clean jar and discarding the rest, adding 10 grams of flour and 10 grams of water and mixing.
+Cover the jar with a lid and keep it in a warm place around 85°F.

 6 hours later check on it.
-It should have little to no activity.
+It should have some activity.
 Stir it gently.
 It should feel light and thin.

-In the evening, feed your starter at a 1:1:1 ratio by keeping 50 grams in a clean jar and discarding the rest, adding 50 grams of flour and 50 grams of water and mixing.
-Cover the jar with a lid and keep it in a warm place between 75-85°F.
+In the evening, once you see it's not growing anymore and it has actually deflated a bit, feed your starter at a 1:1:1 ratio by keeping 10 grams in a clean jar and discarding the rest, adding 10 grams of flour and 10 grams of water and mixing.
+Cover the jar with a lid and keep it in a warm place around 85°F.

 Day 3

-Repeat day 2.
-You might start to see some activity: some tiny bubbles on the top and the sides of the jar and perhaps it rises a little bit.
-After each feed, use a rubber band to mark the starting point of your starter, so that you can track it’s growth
+Repeat Day 2, but now start keeping your starter around 80°F, perhaps around a lamp.
+You might start to see more activity: some tiny bubbles on the top and the sides of the jar and perhaps it rises a little bit.
+After each feed, use a rubber band to mark the starting point of your starter, so that you can track its growth

 Day 4 - Day 6